How to make a Green Smoothie

 Now add in any other veggies and fruit that you like.
 It’s nice to have a theme, rather than just adding anything and everything.
 Do you want a citrus flavour, berry deliciousness, sweetness from an apple or pear, etc. Common additions to my smoothies are berries, kiwi, apples, oranges, pear, bananas, and sometimes carrot and beetroot.
 Green smoothies don’t have to be green, and depending on the ingredients you may end up with any assortment of colours.
 Grate or cut the carrots or beetroot into small pieces before blending.
 And I always add lemon, for zesty deliciousness but also to extract as much iron as possible from your greens.
 Ultimately you want to aim for more vegetables than fruit, and as your taste buds adapt you will crave more and more greens.
 But if you are at the beginning of your green smoothie adventure, a couple of handfuls of spinach is always a good place to start.

 Ginger is a frequent flyer at our place.
 I love the zingyness, but it is also wonderfully anti-inflammatory and warming on the digestion which will help you to assimilate your goodness.
-I love to add turmeric when I can also, again for it’s fabulous anti-inflammatory compounds among other things.
-Garlic sometimes gets a guernsey, but only with the savoury options.
 On the other end of the spice train, cinnamon and vanilla impart a beautiful fragrant sweetness to your brew.

 Adding banana, avocado, mango, cashews, or frozen fruit to your smoothies will give it a lovely creamy texture.

 Go crazy on any optional extras that you like.
-Raw cacao powder goes beautifully with a nutty smoothie, spirulina is always welcome and adds extra protein also, fresh coconut meat is amazing, and superfood powders like acai berry, maca, maqui and the like are perfect for adding to smoothies.
+Raw cacao powder goes beautifully with a nutty smoothie, spirulina is always welcome, and fresh coconut meat is amazing.
 I often like to add a fun topping just for textural variation, like goji berries, coconut flakes, bee pollen, nuts/seeds, or home made granola.

 So there you have my green smoothie 101.
 As a final piece of advice, I would suggest using seasonal produce, and organic where possible.
 Also, take your time drinking your smoothie, and for maximum benefit, chew it.
 This will help your body to extract every last piece of goodness.
 I wish you many happy blending adventures.
 Next post I will include my favourite green smoothie recipe. x